aklajifd/aklajifd/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a face-detection app that utilizes a registration and login section, a database of users, and a face-detection API.
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning React!
-I
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...